LearnOnDemandSystems/docs/tms/tms-administrators/notifications/subscription-assignment-notification.md

 1. On the **Basic Information** tab, check the **Enabled** box.
 1. **Save**.

-Next create a subscription assignment.
+Create a subscription assignment.
 [Instructions to create a subscription assignment.](/tms/tms-administrators/self-paced-learning-and-subscriptions/subscription-assignment-single.md)
 1. Create a **subscription assignment** using the subscription profile set on your notification.
 1. **Save** the assignment.